Ranked: the 63 GREATEST chocolate bars of all time

 SophieOst/Shutterstock

-First produced in Sweden in the 1950s, this popular bar features a hard almond caramel centre coated in smooth milk chocolate.
-The brand initially launched with the name Dajm in Sweden and Norway, before rebranding in 1990 when the bar’s global popularity grew – it was easier to pronounce.
-Nowadays, you can find this bar in its red-and-yellow wrapper across Australia, Europe, Japan and more.
+First produced in Sweden in the 1950s, this popular bar features a hard, almond-caramel centre coated in a smooth milk chocolate.
+The product initially launched with the name Dajm in Sweden and Norway, before rebranding in 1990 when its global popularity grew – Daim was deemed easier to pronounce.
+Nowadays, you can find this bar across Australia, Europe, Japan and more.

 <p>Keith Homan/Shutterstock</p>